harishpakala/DigitalTwinFrameWork/README.md

 |<http://localhost:60012/shells/{path:aasIdentifier}/aas/skills/{path:skillName}/skill>| ❌|❌|❌|✔️|

 ## Back Ground
-### Finite State Machines and the SKills.
+### Actors.
 <p align="justify">
-In PythonAASxServer the concept skills represent the behavior of the type 3 AAS.
-These skills are modelled as Finite State Machines (FSM).
-The interactions between the skills happens with exchange the [I4.0 Messages](https://github.com/harishpakala/I40_Language_Semantics) <br/>
+In DigitalTwinFramework the concept skills represent the behavior of the type 3 AAS.
+These skills are modelled as Actors.
+The interactions between the Actors happens with exchange the [I4.0 Messages](https://github.com/harishpakala/I40_Language_Semantics) <br/>

 <strong>Interaction Protocols </strong> represent structured sequence of messages exchanged between multiple partners / actors to achieve a specified goal (Example : Three-Way Handhake Protocol).
 An instance / execution of an interaction protocol is associated with a specific conversationID, all the messages wihtin the concersation have the same conversationID within I4.0 frame part.
 Each skilll in a Interaction Protocol is specific Role Name.
 There could be multiple skills with same Role Name.<br/>

-The Python source-code created by the state machine creator contains a set of classes.
-Each state represents a specific state and the entire state machine is represensted by anotehr class, that coordinates it's execution. <br/>
+The Python source-code created by the Actor machine creator contains a set of classes.
+Each Step represents a specific Step and the entire Actor is represensted by another class, that coordinates it's execution. <br/>

-Each skill / FSM is associated with a specific queue within in the [PythonAASxServer](https://github.com/harishpakala/PythonAASxServer) framework.<br/>
+Each Actor is associated with a specific queue within in the [DigitalTwinFramework](https://github.com/harishpakala/DigitalTwinFramework) framework.<br/>

 Transitions between the states are expected due to one of the three event-types a) Inbound Message, b) Internal Trigger c) External Trigger.<br/>
 </p>

-## Sample State
+## Sample Step

 ```
 class Hello(AState):